TryHackMeNow/CyberLab/README.md

 # CyberLab
 VirtualBox-based hacking lab which can be run on a single computer.
 The lab has a top-level domain which is organized into LAN, WAN and DMZ network segments.
 The network segments are routed via a pfSense firewall.
-Hosts include a Kali-Linux-based villain box, Metasploitable and OWASP-BWA victim boxes and a Windows domain controller.
+Hosts include a Kali-Linux-based attacker box, Metasploitable and OWASP-BWA victim boxes and a Windows domain controller.

 ![Alt text](./Illustrations/CyberLab%20Overview%20Light.drawio.svg)